minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 ### Files

 Reading files in Python is very simple.
 Just use the `open()` function.
-The first argument is the filename and the second is `'r'`, indicating you want to read file.
+The first argument is the filename and the second is `'r'`, indicating you want to read the file.

     >>> f = open('test.txt', 'r')
     >>> f.readlines()